Mike Pappas

-Michael James Pappas (born December 29, 1960) is an American politician and former one term Republican Congressman from New Jersey, serving from 1997 to 1999.
+Michael James Pappas (born December 29, 1960) is an American politician and former one term Republican congressman from New Jersey, serving from 1997 to 1999.
 He is currently the Township Administrator in Bridgewater, New Jersey.
-He was an unsuccessful candidate for State Senator in New Jersey's 16th legislative district in the 2021 election.
-In November 2022, Pappas announced he was running for the State Senate again.
+He was an unsuccessful candidate for State Senator in New Jersey's 16th legislative district in the 2021 and 2023 elections.

 Early life and education

 Pappas, a Greek American, was born in 1960 in New Brunswick, New Jersey.
 He is a graduate of Alma Preparatory School in Zarephath, New Jersey, and attended Seton Hall University.

 Political career

 He got into politics in the early 1980s, becoming a member of the Franklin Township township council where he served from 1982 to 1987, including two years as mayor.
 He later would be elected to the Board of Chosen Freeholders for Somerset County, and served from 1984 to 1996, alongside future Governor Christine Todd Whitman, who was also a Freeholder during portions of that time.